 As fascists, you’ll conspire to help your fellow fascists while trying to convince everyone that you’re a liberal.
 This, of course, causes a lot of lying, hearsay, and suspicion.
 You never know who could be Secret Hitler.

 As a game, Secret Hitler is well worth every penny.
-The gameboard and cards are sturdy and well manufactured.
-It also comes with beautiful wooden pieces, again very high quality.
+The gameboard and cards are sturdy and well-manufactured.
+It also comes with beautiful wooden pieces, again of very high quality.

 Want more Werewolf?